-Use bright colored sparingly when located near the house, as these can be considered an eyesore up close and are better viewed at a distance.
+Use bright colors sparingly when located near the house, as these can be considered an eyesore up close and are better viewed at a distance.

 Not all foundation plants are the same size at maturity; therefore, it’s important to choose those that meet your needs.

+Tree-form evergreen shrubs such as wax myrtle, ligustrum, or cherry laurel can also be used in small areas.
+However, these larger shrubs should be located at least 5 feet (1.5 m.) from the home.
 Finding a good foundation hedge plant may include choosing one that does well in shade too.
-Each of these evergreen shade-loving foundation plants is suitable for areas with partial to light shade.
+Each of the aforementioned evergreen foundation plants is suitable for areas with partial to light shade.

 Except for small flowering trees, large plants should not be used as foundation plantings.
 In fact, small ornamental trees may be more appropriate near the corner of the home instead.
 Good choices are:

 Trees often have roots that may spread under the home’s foundation, which can lead to serious problems.
 Tall plants can also obstruct the views around windows, which may lead to safety issues.

 There are many ground cover plants used in foundation plantings.
 Ground covers can be used extensively in foundation plantings and are flattering to most gardening styles.
 While ground cover foundation plants that are low and spreading can be used, these should be kept at least 12 inches (30 cm.) away from the house’s foundation.